mika-lindell/console-app/README.md

 The power of Javascript always at your fingertips.

-Control your browser from command line like it's 1990s again!
+Control your browser like it's 1990s again!

 ### Install dependencies